 As a graduate student, Hawking gradually started showing symptoms of tripping and general clumsiness.
-His family became concerned when he was home during his Christmas break from school and they insisted he see a doctor.
+His family became concerned when he was home during his Christmas break from school, and they insisted he see a doctor.

 Before seeing a specialist, however, he attended a New Year's party where he met his future wife, Jane Wilde.
 She remembers being attracted to his "his sense of humor and his independent personality."

 He turned 21 a week later, and shortly after he entered the hospital for two weeks of tests to discover what was wrong with him.
-He was then diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, which is a neurological disease that causes patients to lose control of their voluntary muscles.
+He was then diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, a neurological disease that causes patients to lose control of their voluntary muscles.
 He was told he'd probably only have a few years to live.